 Continuing Research in Musculoskeletal Medicine

-long-term outcomes associated with corticosteroid use
+long-term outcomes associated with corticosteroid injections

-the biological characteristics of platelet-rich plasma preparations
+biological characteristics of platelet-rich plasma preparations

-variability across PRP preparation systems
+variability among PRP preparation systems

 Regulatory Notice

-Transcend Biologics systems are intended for the preparation of autologous platelet-rich plasma.
-The clinical use of PRP is determined by the treating physician.
-Statements regarding potential clinical applications reflect published scientific literature and are not intended to imply FDA-cleared indications.
+Statements regarding potential clinical applications reflect published scientific literature and do not imply FDA-cleared indications.

 References